top of page

 Contour Lines

 Contour lines are a critical component of a topographic survey, and understanding them is essential for accurate terrain analysis.
 These lines represent a specific elevation on the land, with each line indicating the same level of elevation above mean sea level.
-The spacing between the lines, called the contour interval, represents the difference in elevation between each line.

-By analyzing the contour lines, professionals can identify various land characteristics such as ridges, valleys, and steep slopes that might be hard to identify otherwise.
+By analyzing the contour lines, professionals can identify land characteristics such as ridges, valleys, and steep slopes that might be hard to identify otherwise.
 Additionally, studying the contour lines can help identify potential areas of erosion and potential runoff patterns.

 Terrain Analysis